-Install piles in accordance with Section 450 of the 2012 Standard Specifications for Roads and Structures.
+Install piles in accordance with Section 450 of the 2012 Standard Specifications for Roads and Structures and the Piles Project Special Provision found elsewhere in this RFP.
 Prequalification of contractors is not required for pile excavation or drilled-in pile holes that are 30 inches in diameter or less.
+Class A concrete or grout shall be required to backfill holes for drilled-in piles.

-Perform PDA testing in accordance with Section 450 of the Standard Specifications for Roads and Structures.
-Provide PDA reports in accordance with Section 450 of the Standard Specifications for Roads and Structures and develop pile driving inspection charts or tables in accordance with the Pile Driving Criteria Geotechnical Standard Provision.
+Perform PDA testing, provide PDA reports, and develop pile driving inspection charts or tables in accordance with Section 450 of the 2012 Standard Specifications for Roads and Structures and the Piles Project Special Provision found elsewhere in this RFP, except that pile driving inspection charts or tables may be provided by the PDA consultant or the foundation design engineering firm.
 For each permanent bridge that includes driven pile bents or driven pile footings, perform a minimum of one (1) PDA test (dual bridges are counted as one structure) for each pile size, pile type (material or shape) and pile driving hammer combination.
 Additional PDA tests may be required based upon the AASHTO LFRD Bridge Design Specifications.
 If the bridge length with driven pile foundations is longer than 400 feet, perform an additional PDA test at every 400-foot interval.
 Provide additional PDA testing for any revisions to pile type, size or hammer previously approved.
 The locations of specific piles to be tested must be accepted by the NCDOT prior to any PDA test.
-For drilled-in piles, the following additional requirements shall apply: